chipscoco/OceanMonkey/README.md

 namely **gibbons.py** and **orangutans.py**. just write the gibbons.py for scraping.

 ### Write the store logic
-just write the **orangutans.py** for clening and storing items extracted from page source.
+just write the **orangutans.py** for cleaning and storing items extracted from page source.

 ### Run the project
 it's so easy to run the project, just execute the run command under the project's directory.